mapninja/Earthsys144/assignments_rubrics/week06_Rubric.md

 - This rubric treats the core Week 06 assignment as one 10-point submission with four graded components: remote sensing indices, Tobler movement modeling, sampling/interpolation, and Planet imagery workflows.
 - The pan-sharpening Landsat lab is optional and should not be graded unless separately assigned.
-- Several Week 06 labs are currently marked `(DRAFT-NOT READY)`.
-If they remain draft at assignment time, adjust Canvas expectations accordingly or grade only the completed portions you explicitly assign.
 - In the remote sensing exercise, the most important issue is whether the index, place, and interpretation fit together.
 Students should not treat a high index value as proof without visual comparison and local context.
 - In the Tobler exercise, emphasize the modeling logic: elevation supports slope, slope supports walking speed, walking speed supports cost, and cumulative cost supports reachable-area mapping.
 - In the interpolation exercise, emphasize comparison.
 A strong submission should make it possible to visually compare how sampling strategy and interpolation method change the resulting surface.
 - In the Planet exercise, emphasize workflow literacy and safe ordering behavior.
 Students should show that they understand the difference between search, filtering, order creation, monitoring, and downloading.